Skip to main content

 Example

-The response file appears like the following:
+Given a response file like the following:

 {